Reading Time: 15 minutes

 TL;DR

-• Commission your masterpiece: Find out how to collaborate with an artist to commission a unique artwork that perfectly complements your small space, adding an exclusive touch to your decor.
+- Commission your own masterpiece: Find out how to collaborate with an artist to commission a unique artwork that perfectly complements your small space, adding an exclusive touch to your decor.

 21 Big Ideas For Decorating Small Rooms